orakle-kaist/sui-naut/solutions/flash_sol/README.md

-1. Change the address of Suinaut to the address of deployed package.
+1. Change the address of Suinaut to the address of deployed package in `Move.toml`.
 [Location](https://github.com/orakle-kaist/sui-naut/blob/c2b8a8dc5c532053facd5216f391be88073c8176/sui_contracts/Move.toml#L11)
 ```toml
 [addresses]
 Suinaut = 0x...
 MoveStdlib = "0x2"
 ```

-2. When deployed Suinaut package, object of type FlashLender is created.
-Find the object id and alias
+2. When you deployed Suinaut package, object of type `${PACKAGE_ADDRESS}::flash::FlashLender` was created.
+Find the object id and alias as below.
 ```bash
 export LENDER=0x...
 ```

-3. cd to this directory and follow below steps
+3. `cd` to this directory and follow below steps.
 ```
 sui client publish . --gas-budget 100000000 --skip-dependency-verification
 export SOLUTION_ADDRESS=0x...
 ```

-4. Call the solution contract
+4. Call the solution contract.
 ```
 sui client call --json --gas-budget 1000000000 --package $SOLUTION_ADDRESS --module sol --function main --args $LENDER
 ```

-5. From the output, check if the flag is true
+5. From the output, check if the flag is `true`,
 ```json
   "events": [
     {